 October 16, 2019 | Washington, D.C.

-NRPA will host a one-day, interactive workshop* for environmental, health and equity experts to inform NRPA’s ongoing efforts to help park and recreation professionals plan for health-driven green infrastructure projects in parks.
-Participants will test key messaging, draft policy action recommendations and network with other workshop attendees to bolster support for these multi-benefit projects.
+NRPA hosted a one-day, interactive workshop for environmental, health and equity experts to inform NRPA’s ongoing efforts to help park and recreation professionals plan for health-driven green infrastructure projects in parks.
+Participants tested key messaging, drafted policy action recommendations and formed connections with cross-sector attendees to bolster support for these multi-benefit projects.

 Climate and Health Advisory Panel